 Faith and FellowshipThe purpose of Faith and Fellowship is to provide Faith experiences in a way suited to the needs of persons with a mental illness within the context of a small community of believers and to offer opportunities for integration into the life and activities of the parish community.

 People with mental illness are often socially isolated and even feel isolated from God.
 Faith and Fellowship is a ministry where persons with a mental illness can experience the love of Gods and their sisters and brothers.
 Faith and Fellowship groups consist of 10 to 15 adults including approximately equal numbers of persons with a mental illness and volunteers from local churches.
 They meet semi-weekly as partners in prayer and socialization.
 The meetings feature:

 St Dymphna SocietyThe St. Dymphna Society inspires prayers and devotions to St. Dymphna who is the patron saint of persons with mental illnesses, conducts informational and support meetings for persons with mental illnesses and their families, and provides information on mental illnesses to all parishes in the Catholic Archdiocese of Chicago.
-For more information, please contact Jim and Shirley Weber at: (773) 777-6022
+For more information, please contact Shirley Weber at: (773) 777-6022

 St Thomas of Villanova, Mental Health MinistryThe St Thomas mental health ministry, Palatine Illinois, provides monthly speakers and opportunities for discussion on issues related to mental illness.
 For more information contact Deacon Rich Willer - 847-991-8050.